Vietnam.vn - Nền tảng quảng bá Việt Nam

-After finishing the most recent rice crop, Sripai Kaeo-eam immediately moved on to the next one, ignoring the advice of Thai officials to limit rice planting to save water.
+After finishing the most recent rice crop, Sripai Kaeo-eam immediately moved on to the next crop, ignoring the advice of Thai officials to limit rice planting to save water.

 “This harvest is our hope,” said the 58-year-old farmer in Chai Nat, a central Thai province.
-Sripai is more than 200,000 baht ($5,600) in debt, mostly from loans she took out to finance her farming.
-So she was encouraged by the fact that Asian rice prices hit a 15-year high last month after India restricted exports.
+Sripai is more than 200,000 baht ($5,600) in debt, mostly from loans to finance her farming.
+So last month, Asian rice prices hit a 15-year high after India restricted exports.

 India is currently the world's largest rice exporter, followed by Thailand.

-Farmers in other rice-growing areas of Thailand are also expected to benefit.
-However, the country’s rice-growing area in August fell 14.5% from a year earlier, according to government estimates.
-This figure has been falling continuously since 2020.
+Not only Sripai, farmers in other rice-growing areas in Thailand are also expected to benefit.
+However, the area of rice cultivation in the country in August decreased by 14.5% compared to the same period last year, according to government estimates.
+This figure has been continuously decreasing since 2020.

 Government figures and experts say Thailand’s rice sector is under pressure from climate change, agricultural debt and a lack of innovation, despite tens of billions of dollars in government subsidies over the past decade.